 8. Training Requirements.
 All personnel involved in the readiness management process will receive and document training related to readiness policy, reporting procedures and systems.

 a.
-Reporting unit commanders, authorized agents and points of contact must complete the online DRRS-MC policy course within 30 days of appointment and review the Commander's Readiness Handbook each calendar year.
+Reporting unit commanders, authorized agents and points of contact must complete the MarineNet DRRS-MC policy course within 30 days of appointment.